-Join us for a conversation exploring the wisdom found in Disability Torah and explore how we can connect our personal experiences to these texts.
-We will delve into text study followed by a creative writing exercise to help you begin crafting your own piece of Disability Torah.
-Everyone is invited, and no prior writing experience is necessary.
+In the event, we explore the wisdom found in Disability Torah and how we can connect our personal experiences to these texts.
+In the recording, you’ll be guided in a text study followed by a creative writing exercise to help you begin crafting your own piece of Disability Torah.

-Our conversation will be led by Gabrielle Kaplan-Mayer from Ritualwell and Rabbi Ash Sofman from Thriving Communities at Reconstructing with RRC rabbinical students Mat Wilson and Rakhel Silverman-Gitin.
+This conversation was led by Gabrielle Kaplan-Mayer from Ritualwell and Rabbi Ash Sofman from Thriving Communities at Reconstructing Judaism with RRC rabbinical students Mat Wilson and Rakhel Silverman-Gitin.
 Mat and Rakhel have both received Auerbach Ignition grants to support their initiatives in this area.

 Gabrielle Kaplan-Mayer is Ritualwell’s Director of Virtual Content and Programs.
 She writes frequently about disability, spirituality and creativity and edits the